Billyoung777/Billyoung777/README.md

-- 👋 Hi, I’m Billy Lusenga I work as an Intern (IT Support Technician)
+- 👋 Hi, I’m Billy Lusenga I work as an IT Support Technician Currently
 - 👀 I’m interested in technology and gaming
 - I completed software development Diploma at Tshwane University 🎓 of technology ⚙
 - 💞️ I’m looking for a mentor to help gain experience in software development